qntm/t-a-i/README.md

 2. Perform your arithmetic.
 3. Convert the TAI results back to Unix time.

 The relationship between TAI and UTC is well-defined as far back as 1 January 1961.
-Prior to 1 January 1972, the relationship was quite complex: TAI seconds were not the same length as UTC seconds; time was inserted in fractions of TAI seconds; time was sometimes removed; time was modified at the beginning of any month, not just January or July. `t-a-i` handles all of these conversions correctly and returns results accurate to at least the millisecond.
+Prior to 1 January 1972, the relationship was quite complex: TAI seconds were not the same length as UTC seconds; time was inserted in fractions of TAI seconds; time was sometimes removed; time was modified at the beginning of any month, not just January or July. `t-a-i` handles all of these conversions correctly and returns results accurate to the millisecond. `t-a-i` also provides methods for returning exact TAI picosecond counts, for cases where the TAI millisecond count would be inexact.

 ## Installation